-- As a practical matter, it may be necessary to lodge and pay duty earlier in order to register a transaction, including through PEXA. - 2 In jurisdictions other than TAS and VIC the liability for duty arises on execution of agreements, not completion / settlement of agreements, regardless of conditions precedent or delay in completion/settlement. - 3 A relevant acquisition can be made in a variety of ways, for example the issue, transfer, cancellation or redemption of securities or varying rights.
+- As a practical matter, it may be necessary to lodge and pay duty earlier in order to complete/register a transaction, in particular land sales through PEXA. - In jurisdictions other than TAS and VIC the liability for duty arises on execution of agreements, not completion / settlement of agreements, regardless of conditions precedent or delay in completion/ settlement. - 3.
+A relevant acquisition can be made in a variety of ways, for example the issue, transfer, cancellation or redemption of securities or varying rights.
 Typically the date of the relevant acquisition is the date of the completion of the transaction (for example when unit transfer forms are executed or the consideration is paid).
-NSW also has special deeming provisions that can deem a relevant acquisition to occur earlier than completion (for example, on the first anniversary of the execution of an agreement for the relevant acquisition). - 4 This period may be extended for certain conditional agreements (refer to Public Ruling DA019.1.5).
-If the transaction is subject to self-assessment, payment must be made at the same time as lodgement. - 5 In WA, an agreement is deemed to include a simultaneous put and call option agreement. - 6 Special rules may apply to the timing of the payment of duty in relation to certain conditional agreements.
+NSW also has special deeming provisions that can deem a relevant acquisition to occur earlier than completion (for example, on the first anniversary of the execution of an agreement for the relevant acquisition). - This period may be extended for certain conditional agreements (refer to Public Ruling DA019.1.5).
+If the transaction is subject to self-assessment, payment must be made within 14 days. - 5.
+In WA, an agreement is deemed to include a simultaneous put and call option agreement. - 6.
+Special rules may apply to the timing of the payment of duty in relation to certain conditional agreements.